 Types of corporations

-Companies are categorized into four kinds, namely, unlimited partnership companies, limited partnership companies, stock companies and limited liability companies.
+Companies are categorized into five kinds, namely, unlimited partnership companies, limited partnership companies, stock companies, limited liability companies and limited companies.

 Foreign investment and corporations